-Aquatic hazard classification of chemical substances is normally based on existing data on their environmental properties.
+83. Aquatic hazard classification of chemical substances is normally based on existing data on their environmental properties.
 Only seldom will test data be produced with the main purpose of facilitating a classification.
 Often a diverse range of test data is available that does not necessarily fits directly with the classification criteria.
 Consequently, guidance is needed on interpretation of existing test data in the context of the aquatic hazard classification.
-Based on the harmonised criteria, guidance for interpretation of degradation data is prepared below for the three types of data comprised by the expression "rapid degradation" in the aquatic environment (see A8.1.8, A8.1.9, A8.1.2.3.1 to A8.2.3.3 and the definition in Part 3, para.
-3.10.2.10.3.
+Based on the harmonised criteria, guidance for interpretation of degradation data is prepared below for the three types of data comprised by the expression "rapid degradation" in the aquatic environment (see para 8, 9, 20, 21 & 22A8.1.8, A8.1.9, A8.1.2.3.1 to A8.2.3.3 and the definition in Part 3, para.
+3.10.2.10.3 in Annex 1 of the "Harmonised system for the classification of chemicals which are hazardous for the aquatic environment" (OECD, 1998), which is attached to this Guidance Document as Appendix.